bookerT303/spring-cloud-dataflow-streaming-example/Readme.md

 Example for the blog post: http://zoltanaltfatter.com/2017/08/24/streaming-with-spring-cloud-data-flow

-This is a mvn project without any mvnw so use Intellij Maven Projects to execute the mvn commands for clean and package
+This is a mvn project has been converted to gradle and using appcontinuum structure

 # Install and setup
 ```